FinnishCustoms-SuomenTulli/account-monitoring-system/wsdl/README.md

 ## For data suppliers

 A new version of the query interface of the aggregating application will be released.
-In order to receive queries from the new bank and payment account monitoring system, the following schemas must be updated to the corresponding new versions:
+In order to receive new queries from the bank and payment account monitoring system, the following schemas must be updated to the corresponding new versions:

 * fin.012: version 03 is replaced with version 04 [fin.012.001.04](schemas/fin.012.001.04.xsd)
 * root: wsdl_root.002 is replaced with [register.003](wsdl/register.003.wsdl) schema

-All account information queries directed to data providers will henceforth be implemented in accordance with the new schema versions.
+All account information queries directed to data suppliers will henceforth be implemented in accordance with the new schema versions.
 The same message structure will also be used in future account transaction and acount balance queries.

 ### Entities Reporting to the Data Disclosure System